-Nobody is perfect.
-Even the most thorough creative director is allowed to trip and fall once in a while.
+Nobody's perfect.
+Design fails happen all the time – even the most thorough creative director is allowed to trip once in a while.
 The most important part is how you get back up again.
 Recognise your mistakes, don't be afraid to embrace your human side, engage in the conversation, and – if you can – try to turn it around into a positive.

-For some, Guinness and St Patrick's Day are virtually synonymous, and at the heart of any branding for both is the shamrock.
-But in 2016 Guinness make a bit of a blunder when its Canadian St Paddy's Day promotional billboard advertising contained a shamrock with one too many leaves.
+For some, Guinness and St Patrick's Day are virtually synonymous, but in 2016 Guinness make a bit of a blunder when its Canadian St Paddy's Day promotional billboard advertising contained a shamrock with one too many leaves.

 Social media was not slow to inform Guinness of its error, which then spread to traditional media around the world, causing major embarrassment for the renowned Irish stout-maker which will take some time for it to get cl-over.

 In 2014, Sainsbury's was left red-cheeked after a poster, which was intended for internal audiences only, accidentally appeared in the window of one of the supermarket's east London stores.

 The poster said: "Let's encourage every customer to spend an additional 50p during each shopping trip between now and the year end" and was meant as a staff incentive to boost the retailer's profits.